kellyshee/kellyshee/README.md

 ## Hi there 👋

+- Create a new repo
+- Name it your username
+- Public
+- Can now control personal readme!

 <!--
 **kellyshee/kellyshee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.